kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `optional` collection

-Kuzzle attaches its documents to a collection.
+In Kuzzle Backend documents are linked to a collection.
-Any action impacting a document or a collection itself will need this attribute fed.
+Any action on a document or a collection will require the collection attribute.

 <aside class="notice">
   `mandatory` depending on the controller/action